-We’ll have to wait to give these Nitros a proper spin before we can figure out if Acer were able to do enough here to make these competitive once more against the very tough competition in the budget and mid-tier segment of gaming/all-around laptops: the Asus TUF Gaming lineup, the Lenovo Legion 5, the Dell G15 Gaming, the HP Pavilion series, and especially the excellent Lenovo Legion 5s.
+We’ll have to wait to give these Nitros a proper spin before we can figure out if Acer were able to do enough here to make these competitive once more against the very tough competition in the budget and mid-tier segment of gaming/all-around laptops: the Asus TUF Gaming lineup (our review of the TUF A15 and TUF F15 are available here), the Dell G15 Gaming, the HP Pavilion series, and especially the excellent Lenovo Legion 5s.

 I appreciate the cleaner redesign, that has been long due, and I’m happy to see the rearranged IO and a wider selection of screens available now for this series.
 Add in the multitude of configurations, the updated thermal design, and most likely still the competitive pricing, and these 2022 Acer Nitro 5s might be quite popular once more.
 I do hope Acer have updated the power settings on this generation, this aspect would greatly help their cause.

 A MUX, a bigger battery, and better speakers would have been great upgrades as well, but I don’t expect to be getting any of those here.